centridsol/native-module-prebuilds-creator/packages/native-modules-prebuilds-creator/README.md

 ## Prebuilds Patcher

 When the prebuilds folder is created, it has a compiled version of the prebuilds pathcher (See [home](https://gitlab.com/centridpub/native-module-prebuilds-creator)).
-This version also has a CLI interface (as complare to the standalon prebuld-pactcher package).
+This version also wraps the appropiate `prebuild-manifest.json`, and returns a instatiated version of the PrebuildsPatcher when imported.
+In addtion it also has a CLI interface which you can use to patch.
 Options are highlighed below:-

 ### Comands:
 | CLI   | Description   |  Example  |   |